"There should be no rules in the bedroom or kitchen. The exception is curing meats. The rules for this process are rigid."

 |

-- After curing is complete (see "The Calculator" below), remove roast from brine, rinse in cold water, and pat dry.
+- After curing is complete , remove roast from brine, rinse in cold water, and pat dry.
 At this point, the roast is “corned.”

-- Optionally set on a rack in the refrigerator for 2 days to dry and form a pellicle, the thin, tacky film that helps hold the smoke flavor.
+- Optionally set on a rack in the refrigerator for a day or two to dry and form a pellicle — the thin, tacky film that helps hold the smoke flavor.

 - Grind the Pastrami Rub ingredients.
 Lightly moisten the meat with Worcestershire sauce and pack on as much rub as it will hold.

-- Smoke at 250° until the meat hits around 150°F. Fruit woods like cherry or apple woods are nice, though some folks prefer the bolder flavor of hickory.
+- Smoke at 250°F until the center of the meat hits 150°F. Fruit woods like cherry or apple woods are nice, though some folks prefer the bolder flavor of hickory.
+Honestly, any fruit or nut wood is probably fine.
 I'd pass on Mesquite for this.

-- Steam at 275°F until the center of the roast hits 200°F. For multiple roasts, the smaller ones will need to be pulled first to avoid overcooking.
+- STEAMING: Steam until the center of the roast hits 200°F. For multiple roasts, smaller and thinner ones will need to be pulled first to avoid overcooking.
 There are many ways to steam.
 One way is to add an inch or two of boiling water to a roasting pan, and suspend the roasts above the water using a rack of some sort.
 You don't want the roast actually in the water.
-The roasting pan should be covered either with an unvented lid or well-covered and sealed with aluminum foil, and placed in the 275°F oven.
+The roasting pan should be covered either with an unvented lid or well-covered and sealed with aluminum foil.
+Typically the oven temp should be around 275F°.
 Check periodically for temperature, and add additional boiling water if it gets low.
 When done, rest for 15 or 20 minutes before serving.

 Pastrami freezes very well, and like any cured meat lasts a long time in the fridge.